wizelineacademy/TideworksQAAutomation-2022/README.md

 Welcome to your Tideworks QA Automation training.

-# II - General Training Information
+# II - GENERAL TRAINING INFORMATION

 The objective of this training is to give you the opportunity to update your knowledge and develop skills, hand in hand with Wizeline engineers.
 The training consists of the following elements: